What is the endgame for COVID? Omicron clouds forecasts - NewsBreak

 For comparison, COVID-19 has killed more than 800,000 Americans in two years while flu typically kills between 12,000 and 52,000 a year.

-Exactly how much continuing COVID-19 illness and death the world will put up with is largely a social question, not a scientific one.More than 2K schools closing over COVID concerns in first week of 2022
+Exactly how much continuing COVID-19 illness and death the world will put up with is largely a social question, not a scientific one.UK makes omicron contingency plans for hospitals, schools

 “We’re not going to get to a point where it’s 2019 again,” said Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.
 “We’ve got to get people to think about risk tolerance.”